Souvid Datta: Photo Industry Questions Itself After Scandal

 The controversy has since forced many organizations to reassess their procedures.

 Getty Images pulled down the work from its website and is now considering its next steps.
 The Pulitzer Center, which awarded a travel grant to Datta to support his work on sex trafficking in south Asia, has also withdrawn its support, cancelled an invitation for Datta to speak at an event and moved to reinforce its procedures in the future.
 The Center's senior editor, Tom Hundley, says that in the future he will speak with grant applicants to make sure they fully understand the ethics statement to which they're agreeing.
 Visura has suspended its $5,000 Photojournalism Grant as it works to figure out a way to prevent something similar from happening in the future.
 The Alexia Foundation, which gave Datta a $500 cash prize in 2013, has put into place new procedures for its awards scheme, requiring raw or unprocessed images from all its finalists.
-“It is too bad that a few people’s dishonest actions affect so many honorable people,” says Mike Davies, Alexia Chair at Syracuse University’s Newhouse School.
+“It is too bad that a few people’s dishonest actions affect so many honorable people,” says Mike Davis, Alexia Chair at Syracuse University’s Newhouse School.

 Maggie Steber, a photographer and a judge for the Visura grant, says she feels duped by Datta’s actions.
 “I think those of us who have been around for a long time put our hopes and dreams for the future of photography into these young people coming up.
 Souvid broke a trust," she says.
 "Even if that was not his intention, he broke a trust and it cannot be repaired so easily."
 Steber believes she and her co-jurors “might have asked some tougher questions of Souvid’s work because of the access and the similarities to the work of Mary Ellen Mark,” she adds.
 “I put my trust in his work and in him and I am ashamed to have done so because I see how wrong I was."